-Setting the approximate location position (if known) shortens the time required for first initialisation of the GPS receiver in the radio-controlled clock.
+Setting the position is only necessary when commissioning.
+This shortens the time required for first initialisation of the GPS receiver in the radio-controlled clock.

 The entries of latitude and longitude are in degrees, minutes, 1/100 und 1/10000 minutes and the following additional information concerning the geographical location: